-1. To open the chuck jaws, turn the sleeve in the counterclockwise direction.
+- To open the chuck jaws, turn the sleeve in the counterclockwise direction.
 When using drill bits, allow the bit to strike the bottom of the chuck.
-Center the bit in the chuck jaws and lift it about 1/16" off of the bottom.

-When using screwdriver bits, insert the bit far enough for the chuck jaws to grip the hex of the bit.

-- 2. To close the chuck jaws, turn the sleeve in the clockwise direction.
+Center the bit in the chuck jaws and lift it about 1/16" off of the bottom. - When using screwdriver bits, insert the bit far enough for the chuck jaws to grip the hex of the bit.
+2. To close the chuck jaws, turn the sleeve in the - To close the cruck laws, turn the sleeve in the clockwise direction.
 The bit is secure when the chuck makes a ratcheting sound and the sleeve can not be rotated any further. - To remove the bit, turn the sleeve in the counterclockwise direction.